infinitered/ignite/README.md

 ## :arrow_up: Built-In Generators

 #### Generate an app: `ignite new MyApplication`
 * The application generator uses the `ignite-base` template to provide a fresh application with all the common tech wired up and ready to roll.
 Base applications come with common development screens, tools, and components.  _As for now, this is a 'Kitchen Sink' plan of attack.
-Eventually to be paired down, and adjustable in v2.0_
+Eventually to be pared down, and adjustable in v2.0_

 #### Generate a component: `ignite generate component SmoothButton`
 * The component generator creates a new 'dumb component' with the stylesheet.
 Both files are created and placed in their appropriate folders.